AntumMT/game-antum/mods/ui/mthudclock/README.md

 # mthudclock
 Adds a clock to the minetest hud

-This mod shows ingame time in the upper right corner.
+This mod shows ingame time in the upper center.

 Credits: